• Skip to primary navigation

 Anti-histamine/Anti-allergy medication – For seasonal and pet allergies.
 I stay in people’s homes all the time, and I never know when I’m going to have a reaction to their pets.

-Electrolytes – These powder packets are essential for replenishing fluids during/after having diarrhoea, after a hot sweaty hike/workout, or even after a night of too much alcohol.
+Electrolytes – These handy tabs are essential for replenishing fluids during/after having diarrhoea, after a hot sweaty hike/workout, or even after a night of too much alcohol.

 Antibiotic Ointment – I’ve had bug bites fester and small scratches and cuts become infected; something that’s common in humid climates and/or developing countries.
 Now I prevent that from happening with antibiotic ointment.